Delta Upsilon: 20th century

 At the turn of the century the fraternity's growth plateaued due, in part, to opposition from a group of chapters to what was seen as the lessening of the fraternity's standards through colonization.
 In 1898, Delta Upsilon joined the recent trend of fraternity expansion into Canada by chartering a chapter at McGill University in Montreal.
 However, most expansion in this period came in the form of the annexation of established local fraternities.
 Zeta Chi at Baker University was one local which unsuccessfully petitioned for annexation by Delta Upsilon.
 In 1909, Charles Evans Hughes led the incorporation of the fraternity.

 By 1920 the fraternity had grown to 44 chapters.
 Gen. John Arthur Clark, the celebrated former commander of the Seaforth Highlanders and a Member of Parliament from Vancouver, was elevated to "international president", the fraternity's penultimate office, in 1944, holding it for three consecutive terms.
 Clark became the first Canadian to hold the Delta Upsilon presidency.

 In the 1950s, former Delta Upsilon international president Horace G. Nichol served as president of the North American Interfraternity Conference (NIC).
 He was recognized for his work leading the NIC with the NIC Gold Medal in 1959.

 The turbulence the Greek system experienced in the middle 20th century began for Delta Upsilon in 1956.
 That year's sitting of the Undergraduate Convention was dissolved by emergency action of DU leadership to "prevent open dissension" in the wake of the election of an African-American as president of the Brown University chapter.
 The election had been denounced by a number of the fraternity's new southern chapters.

 By 1986 Delta Upsilon had 88 active chapters, increasing to a high of 92 in 1991.
-During the 1990s chapters at Rutgers University, Cornell University, Oklahoma State University, the University of Nebraska and Union College were closed or placed on probation after it was revealed pledges at those houses had been branded, paddled, and forced to eat garbage, among other things.
+During the 1990s chapters at Rutgers University, Cornell University, Oklahoma State University, the University of Nebraska–Lincoln and Union College were closed or placed on probation after it was revealed pledges at those houses had been branded, paddled, and forced to eat garbage, among other things.